CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

   To make your obstacles move at a constant velocity you change the **Rigidbody**'s **velocity** component.

 3. WOAH!
 That was a lot of obstacles spawning!
 When you're repeatedly spawning an obstacle, you want to be able to control how fast it spawns. to do do that you can us a built in function!
 Add this to your code:

     ```csharp
     public float spawnTime = 1f;

     // Use this for initialization
     void Start()
     {
     // 0f is when to start invoking repeat
     InvokeRepeating("spawnObstacle", 0f, spawnTime);
     }
     ```

-  Now change **
+    Now change `Update()` to `spawnObstacle`.
+    (Change the spawnTime variable so that your obstacles don't hit each other!)

+4. Now your obstacles spawn at a reasonable speed, but they only spawn in the same location.
+Lets make it more fun by spawning them at different locations every spawn.
+You can make a function to do this!

+    ```csharp

+    ```